Tasluf665/Amazon-Webscripping/README.md

+# Amazon-WebScripping-FrontEnd
-# This project have two part.
+### This project have two part.
 First part is the frontend-part and the second one is the backend-part.

 This is the sencond part (frontEnd) of this project.
 First part is https://github.com/Tasluf665/Amazon-WebScripping-Backend here.
 My recomandation is to, First download and install the backend part.
 Then download this frontend part.